Who is an off-campus user?

 If you have trouble logging into a resource from off-campus:

-- Check to make sure that you are using your Tufts username and password.
+- Make sure that you are using your Tufts username and password.

-- If the problem still persists, please let us know via chat or email.
+- If the problem persists, please let us know via chat or email.